 Marijo Bilusic, M.D., Ph.D.

-Dr. Bilusic is the Associate Program Director of the Medical Oncology and Hematology Fellowship Program.
+Dr. Bilusic directs the NIH Hematology Oncology Fellowship, which provides fellows with a strong clinical grounding in hematology and oncology as well as a comprehensive introduction to clinical, laboratory and translational research.
 His current research interests focus on tumor immunology and development of treatment options for prostate cancer and other genitourinary tumors using novel targeted agents, therapeutic cancer vaccines, antibodies, or immune modulators.

 Contact Name Phone Number Sheri McMahon 240.760.7968

 Dr. Bilusic's research interests focus on tumor immunology and development of novel immunotherapy approaches for prostate cancer and other genitourinary tumors using therapeutic cancer vaccines, antibodies, or immune modulators capable of inducing the immune system to recognize and kill cancer cells.
 He is evaluating multiple different therapeutic cancer vaccine platforms, including MVA-brachyury-TRICOM, fowlpox-brachyury-TRICOM , Ad5[E1-, E2b-]-MUC1, Ad5[E1-, E2b-]-brachyury, and Ad5[E1-, E2b-]-PSA.
 He is also leading a multicenter study to treat men with biochemically recurrent prostate cancer with a combination of metformin and bicalutamide.

 - Hum Vaccin Immunother.
 13(11): 2561-2574, 2017. [ Journal Article ]

 - Clin Cancer Res.
 23(22): 6764-6770, 2017. [ Journal Article ]

 - Clin Genitourin Cancer.
 15(3): e337-e343, 2016. [ Journal Article ]